One minute review

 In short, the OLED65CX’s deft touch and per-pixel light reproduction ekes out every drop of quality from SDR content.
 And with high quality SDR sources such as a good Blu-ray, you may well be amazed at just how much the limited color and light range of SDR can deliver when a TV is good enough to unlock it all.

-LG has also improved its upscaling for 2020.
+LG has also improved its upscaling.
 Presumably thanks to the new AI-based upscaling engine introduced by LG’s new third-generation Alpha 9 chipset, there’s a cleaner, more consistent and more detailed look to HD content after it’s been converted to the screen’s native 4K resolution.

 The improved upscaling is particularly effective in the most detailed areas of HD pictures, which look noticeably cleaner and more densely textured than they did last year.
 In fact, in these areas, at least, LG’s upscaling is as good as anything I’ve seen from any 4K TV to date.